Matching Probabilities In Exercises 11-16, match the event with i... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The question asks for the probability of selecting the number 153 using a random number generator that selects numbers from 1 to 100.
-This involves understanding the concept of probability and the total possible outcomes.
+The contestant is choosing randomly among four doors, where only one door doubles her money, and the other three result in no winnings.
+This is a classic probability problem involving equally likely outcomes.

-Step 2: Recall the formula for probability.
-The probability of an event occurring is given by the formula: .
+Step 2: Recall the formula for probability of an event.
+The probability of an event occurring is given by the formula: P(Event) = (Number of favorable outcomes) / (Total number of possible outcomes).

 Step 3: Identify the favorable outcomes.
-In this case, the favorable outcome is selecting the number 153.
-However, note that the random number generator only selects numbers from 1 to 100, so 153 is not within the range of possible outcomes.
+In this case, the favorable outcome is selecting the one door that doubles her money.
+So, the number of favorable outcomes is 1.

-Step 4: Determine the total outcomes.
-The total number of outcomes is the range of numbers the generator can select, which is 100 (numbers 1 through 100).
+Step 4: Identify the total number of possible outcomes.
+Since there are four doors in total, the total number of possible outcomes is 4.

-Step 5: Conclude the probability.
-Since 153 is not within the range of possible outcomes, the probability of selecting 153 is 0.
-This corresponds to option 'd.
-0' in the list of probabilities.
+Step 5: Substitute the values into the probability formula.
+Using the formula P(Event) = (Number of favorable outcomes) / (Total number of possible outcomes), substitute 1 for the number of favorable outcomes and 4 for the total number of possible outcomes.
+This gives P(Event) = 1/4.

 Verified video answer for a similar problem: